NarmathaBala/vsts-extension-retrospectives/CONTRIBUTING.md

 2. Once your feature addition or bug fix is ready for review, create a pull request against the `master` branch of the repository.

-3. Include a link to the bug or task you are addressing to the description of your pull request.
+3. Include a link to the GitHub issue you are addressing to the description of your pull request.
 Reviewers will be added to the pull request automatically.

-4. Ensure builds are successful and tests, including any added or updated tests , pass prior to submitting the pull request.
+4. Ensure all CI/CD checks are successful after the creation of the pull request.

 5. Update any documentation, user and contributor, that is impacted by your changes.